pasxn/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
 - Implementing data structures and algorithms from scratch
-- Also dumping my work for my sophomore year course EC2730, Data structures and algorithms
+- Also dumping the stuff I wrote for my sophomore year course EC2730, Data structures and algorithms